Philippi, West Virginia: Economy

 Philippi's economy was originally based on coal mining and the railroad industry, but both have declined severely since the mid-20th century.
 The town's major employers now include Battler's Knob, on the former campus of Alderson Broaddus University which closed in 2023. and Broaddus Hospital.
 Many inhabitants work in the service industry, education, and family farming.

 The city government provides many services and jobs to stimulate the local economy, including water, electric, garbage collection, and waste water treatment facilities.
 In addition, a professional police and volunteer fire department are provided.
 The City of Philippi was voted as a 2004 "All American City".

+Education

+The Barbour County Schools has seven schools including Philippi Elementary School, Philippi Middle School, and Philip Barbour High School.